*This post may contain affiliate links. Please read our disclosure for more info.

-Padi Open-water Course
+PADI Open-water Course

 To start, most dive centres require that you complete at least a 3-4 day PADI Open Water Course.

 The PADI beginner’s course is something that I highly recommend to anyone wanting to learn how to dive.
-Especially for those who want to do it with a safe, trusted and reputable company.
+Especially those who want to do it with a safe, trusted and reputable company.

-Scuba diving has truly transformed my life, allowing me to experience a whole new world just below the surface.
+Scuba diving has transformed my life, allowing me to experience a whole new world just below the surface.
 An experience which some will never ever get to experience.

 My advice…Take the plunge!